Turanj, Karlovac

 Turanj is one of the suburbs of the city of Karlovac, Croatia, with a population of 2,615.
 It is located in the south of the city, separated from the rest by the rivers Mrežnica and Korana.
 The D1 highway passes through Turanj.

+History

+For the fortification of Ivanić in 1598, Turanj and Oršića Grad had to supply 4 carts.